cn-uofbasel/ccn-lite/doc/README-android.md

     ant debug
     ```

-4. Install the build on your device or the emulator.
-Your phone or tablet
+4. Install the build on your device or the emulator:
-    must have USB debugging enabled and be connected to your development
-    environment via USB:

     ```bash
     adb install -r bin/ccn-lite-android-debug.apk
     ```

+    Notice that your device must have USB debugging enabled and be connected to
+    your development environment via USB.

 5. Start your Bluetooth Low Energy device.